 Concern #2, regarding differentiation between species identified in samples and for haplotypes

 We have thoroughly edited and clarified text in Methods (lines …): “Due to their high cultural and conservation value, we identify individual little penguin mtDNA haplotypes from the (12S rRNA) sequences obtained to estimate the minimum number of penguins consumed within samples assayed (similar to Seersholm et al., 2018).
 We imported the file containing 47,478 filtered seabird DNA sequences, disaggregated and matched these sequences in relation to sample identifier and formed these into clusters of unique sequences in Geneious.
-For each sample that contained abundant penguin DNA (n = 6, Table S5), we selected only 9 abundant unique sequences representing each a sequence abundance > 1% the total sequence abundance of the sample (Table S6).
-This process was conservating in excluding sequences that could be attributed to sequencing error, for the Illumina Miseq this typically results in low abundance sequences differing by only a single base pair from the most abundant sequence and occurring at < 1% of it’s abundance (Tina Berry, unpublished data).”
+From the six samples that contained abundant penguin DNA (Table S5), we selected the nine most abundant unique sequences.
+Each of these represents a sequence abundance of greater than 7.5% of the total sequence abundance of the sample (Table S6).
+This process was used to exclude sequences that could be attributed to sequencing error (Illumina’s Miseq typically results in a pattern of error that shows sequences with a single base pair change at an abundance of around 1% of the parent sequence; Berry, T. E., unpublished data).”

 We also include a table for sequence abundance information of the unique sequences selected for haplotype analysis.
 [Could add which haplotype they ended up being?
 Or maybe that’s intuitive from Fig. 5].